hacs/integration/docs/usage/overview.md

 ![overview](../images/overview.png)

+To change the layout have a look at the [HACS Display option](../settings/#hacs-option-display).

 The repositories are sorted by type.

 If you click anywhere on the card you will get to the [Repository view](./repository.md) of that repository.